Learners121/shortcuts/md/git.md

 git push origin 'name'
 ```

-# not able to push due to ref erro
+# not able to push due to ref error

 ```git
 git show-ref